 - In the Contents pane, turn off Temperature_Prediction.
 Turn on Block_Groups.

-- In the Geoprocessing pane, search for zonal.
+- In the Geoprocessing pane, click the Back button, and search for zonal statistics.
 In the search results, click Zonal Statistics as Table.

 - In the Zonal Statistics as Table tool, set the following parameters: